greg fraser

 For Storm Force, skip to 0:16:50 of the stream.

-Thanks again to Greg, Pat, Brian and Superdekes for setting this chat up.
+Thanks again to Greg, Pat, and Brian for setting this chat up.
 It was the first but won’t be the last.

 Storm Force Friday!
 Greg Fraser and Patrick Gagliardi join us tonight!

-Deke and I are beyond psyched to welcome Greg Fraser and Patrick Gagliardi of STORM FORCE to the show tonight!
+I am beyond psyched to welcome Greg Fraser and Patrick Gagliardi of STORM FORCE to the show tonight!

 If you didn’t already know, Storm Force released their debut album Age of Fear in January.
 Nine months later it remains one of the best records of the year.
 If you haven’t heard it yet, you will want to after our chat with Patrick and Greg.
 It’s been praised by reviewers from Canada, the US, Australia and Sweden as a must-hear for fans of melodic hard rock “the way you remember it”.